Tobu 30000 series: History

 The first set, 31601, was delivered in November 1996, with the first trains entering service on 25 March 1997.
 Initially used primarily on Tobu Isesaki Line services, they were introduced on through-running services to and from the Tokyu Den-en-toshi Line via the Tokyo Metro Hanzomon Line from March 2003, operating in 6+4-car formations.
 However, as the driving cabs between the two sets led to reduced capacity, which hampered the fleet's ability to cope with the congestion rates of the Hanzomon and Den-en-toshi lines, the 30000 series' usage on these services was reduced in late 2005.
 They were largely superseded by new 50050 series fixed 10-car sets from 18 March 2006.
 Sets withdrawn from Hanzomon Line through services were reallocated to services on the Isesaki, Nikko, and Utsunomiya lines.

 Transfer to Tojo Line

 From January 2011, pairs of four- and six-car sets were transferred to the Tobu Tojo Line, commencing with sets 31601 and 31401.
 These sets entered revenue service from 13 June 2011 following modifications at Shinrinkōen Depot to form a permanently coupled 10-car set with control equipment and skirts removed from the two intermediate driving cabs.
 In addition, the electrical couplers from the end cars were removed.

 Fixed 10-car set conversion dates

+Future

+On 17 November 2025, Tobu Railway announced its plans to replace the 30000 series fleet with new 90000 series trainsets.